ryancbell04/SQL-Practice/README.md

 # SQL-Practice
-This Repo shows practice using SQL in RStudio
+This Repo shows practice using SQL in RStudio using WSDA_Music.db